Thinking about child care can be overwhelming, especially in today’s world, but it’s something you shouldn’t delay.

 What should I look for when touring a child care center either in person or virtually?

 You’ve addressed initial questions through research, recommendations and phone calls.
-Now it’s time to see things up close.
+Now it’s time to meet the providers.

 “From the moment they pull into the parking lot, parents can learn a lot about a facility by observing and watching,” says Julius, who suggested several important criteria:

-- Use your senses: Look around: Is the building clean and well-maintained?
-Does it have a fresh, clean aroma?
-Listen for positive, caring language between caregiver and child.
-Examine food for nutritional value and whether children seem to enjoy snacks and meals.
+- Use your senses: Look around: does the school look clean and well-maintained?
+Listen for positive, caring language from the caregiver.
+Examine menus for nutritional value and whether your children would enjoy the snacks and meals.

-- Take stock of small moments: Notice how you’re greeted upon arrival whether it’s virtual or in the building, hallways and classrooms.
+- Take stock of small moments: Notice how you’re greeted upon arrival whether it’s virtual or in the building.
 Are caregivers playing and interacting with the children?
 Or are they just sitting and watching them, or talking among themselves?